 Some professors and lecturers make their courses or teaching materials available online.
 If you have missed something or want to explore a topic in more depth, you will find it in the e-learning section of your higher education institution.

 The precise requirements, content and sequence of a degree programme are set out in the .
 They also give students more information about their compulsory courses.

 Course in which students discuss academic topics and issues with their lecturer and amongst themselves, often combined with seminar papers and term papers.

 Every student has to compile his or her own timetable.
 The courses you have to attend and pass are listed in the module handbook of every degree programme.
-Also helpful for compiling your timetable are the annotated course catalogue and the and examination regulations, which you will find on the website of your institute.
+Also helpful for compiling your timetable are the and the and examination regulations, which you will find on the website of your institute.
 The introductory events also discuss timetables.